TN8: As a private channel under Carlos Briceño

-In the early 1990s, the Nicaraguan television monopoly held by the dissolved Sistema Sandinista de Televisión, thereby split in two companies, one for each channel (Canal 2 and Canal 6), came to its end, and the license to operate channel 8 (reactivated, as the channel had operated before) was given to Telenica, which was founded by Carlos Briceño, a former Univisión correspondent in Miami and later worked at Sistema Nacional de Televisión (Canal 6), on February 3, 1992, beginning operations on December 9 that same year, though some sources claim it started broadcasting in July.
+In the early 1990s, the Nicaraguan television monopoly held by the dissolved Sistema Sandinista de Televisión, thereby split in two companies, one for each channel (Canal 2 and Canal 6), came to its end, and the license to operate channel 8 (reactivated, as the channel had operated before) was given to Telenica, which was founded by journalist Carlos Briceño, a former Univisión correspondent in Miami and later worked at Sistema Nacional de Televisión (Canal 6), on February 3, 1992, beginning operations on December 9 that same year, though some sources claim it started broadcasting in July.
 When the channel started, it had the aim of being an alternative to the existing channels, nonetheless the channel operated with limited human resources, prompting the channel to rely heavily on imported programming, provided that the financial resources were sufficient.
 The equipment was obtained from bank loans and donations from international aid agencies.
 In the mid-90s, Telenica/TN8 eyed for a possible reconversion to an all-news channel.

+In early 1994, the channel broadcast between 3:30pm and 11pm.
+At the time, 15% of the content was news and 10% current affairs programming.
+When the channel launched, this occupied 53% of the schedule.
+Three quarters of the programming were international.
+The channel, like Canal 4, was unaffiliated to ATELCAP, meaning that it obtained foreign programming illegally by satellite, without the license of the producers.
+Telenica also avoided the broadcast of telenovelas and TV series.
+The reach of the channel was limited to urban areas in and around Managua.

 Under Briceño's control, its programming was aimed to the family audience, concentrating on news broadcasting, informational programming, sports and commentary, specials, series and musical shows.
 Its high standards of content and productions made it a favorite channel among Nicaraguan viewers.
 "A synonym of objectivity, credibility and experience, their renowned journalists bring us the most complete information every evening on local and international events".
 TN8 produced in the latter years of Briceño's administration, an average 5.5 hours of live news programming, for a monthly average of 121 hours, and for national content overall, 13.5 daily hours for a monthly average of 297 hours.
 While the other channels specialized in telenovelas and movies, TN8 was heavily specialized in news and current affairs programming, motivated by the success of its newscasts.

 In 2004, it was reported that TN8 had the highest ratings among the local TV channels, Noticiero Independiente also had surpassed Canal 2's TVNoticias.

 In early 2005, its newscast Noticiero Independiente, surpassed the ratings of Sábado Gigante and the telenovelas on Canal 2.
+The channel was added to the JumpTV website in December 2006, alongside Radio 8 and two other independent channels, 100% Noticias and ESTV.